Armandpl/GrowOnline-Java/README.md

 `sudo ./build`

-Install the web server:`sudo apt-get install apache2 php5 mysql-server libapache2-mod-php5 php5-mysql`
+Now, install the web server `sudo apt-get install apache2 php5 mysql-server libapache2-mod-php5 php5-mysql`

 You will be asked to type a password for the database, write it down or remember it.

-Install the DHT22 library:
+To read the temperature and the humidity from the sensor, we'll need to install the DHT22 library

 `cd /home`